Rive1311/Opt-Chem_Eng/README.md

 This can be easily done by navigating to Home > Editing > Sort & Filter > Custom Sort > Options and then choose ‘Sort left to right’ and then press ‘OK’ and then choose ‘Sort by row 3’ and press ‘OK’.

-If you want to add more constraints, it is handier to do it using the Firefly Algorithm (line 32).
+If you want to add more constraints, it is handier to do it using the Firefly Algorithm (line 22) or for better results through F_In/Out/Up but be carefull to express these constraints as squared differences.

 Also note than when you run the HTL_Opt script, the excel file should be closed.